wunderwuzzi23/blog/content/posts/2020/chrome-spy-remote-control.md

 *If you do not specify --headless and there is already an instance of Chrome running, then Chrome will open the new window in the existing browser and not enable the debugging port.
 So, either terminate all Chrome instances (using the preceding statement) or launch Chrome headless.
 We will discuss differences in more detail later.*

-Now you can already navigate to ```localhost:9222``` and see the debugging UI.
+Now you can already navigate to ```localhost:9222``` and see the debugging UI and play around with it:

 ![Chrome Remote Debug](/blog/images/2020/chrome-remote-debug.PNG)
-At this point you can perform the **"Cookie Crimes attack"** and invoke the JSON API's and the Websocket to steal cookies, but let's experiment more with the UI.
+At this point an adversary can perform the **"Cookie Crimes attack"** and steal all cookies using the *Network.getAllCookies()* API -  but let's experiment more with the UI.

-### Tunneling traffic to the attacker
+### Tunneling the UI to the attacker

 The debugging port is only available locally now, but malware might make that remotely accessible.
 In order to do that, the adversary can perform a port forward.
 This will expose the port remotely over the network.